BWNC-code/share-the-plate/README.md

 ### Python Linting

-All code passed through PEP8 linter with no errors
+All code passed through PEP8 linter (pylint) with no errors

 ### Feature Testing